scaleflex/magento-cloudimage-responsive/README.md

 **Support multiple websites and store views, now you can have difference token for each website.**

 Following options are available:

+**Prerender URL:** If enabled, image url will be updated to {token}.cloudimg.io and disable CI Responsive JS.

 **Use origin URL:** If enabled, the module will only add query parameters to the image source URL without prefixing it with `{token}.cloudimg.io`.
 This is required if you use a dedicated subdomain for delivering your images (media) in Magento.
 You will need to complete the steps for enabling a custom CNAME in Cloudimage documented here.